 She is survived by her daughter, Lee Browne of Ellensburg, WA; granddaughter Linlee Nelson of Missoula, and great-granddaughters Kailee and Kate Nelson.
 She leaves a number of step-grandchildren in Montana and the East Coast.

-Funeral arrangements are under the direction of Fitzgerald Funeral Home in Rockford, IL.
-There will be no calling hours at the funeral home.
-Services will be held at 1 pm Saturday, Feb.
+Funeral arrangements were under the direction of Fitzgerald Funeral Home in Rockford, IL.
+There were no calling hours at the funeral home.
+Services were held on Saturday, Feb.
 18th, at Saints Constantine and Helen Greek Orthodox Church in Rockford.
-Internment will be at Daysville Cemetery, Oregon, IL.
+Internment was in Daysville Cemetery, Oregon, IL.

-In lieu of flowers, the family suggests that donations be made to the Memorial Fund, Holy Resurrection Orthodox Church, Claremont NH, where Martha was a parishioner for more than 20 years.
+In lieu of flowers, the family suggested that donations be made to the Memorial Fund, Holy Resurrection Orthodox Church, Claremont NH, where Martha was a parishioner for more than 20 years.